What our Industrial Revolution lesson plan includes

 For the activity, students will create a timeline of the Industrial Revolution.
 They will use year labels that they cut out and paste onto a separate piece of paper.
 Students will fill in the timeline with relevant inventions and significant events.
 Then they will come up with a creative title for their timeline.
 If you want, you can have students work in pairs for this activity.

 Students will describe how 14 different developments during this time period made life easier for people.
 These developments include the cotton gin, the sewing machine, the reaper, and the steel plow.
 You can assign the practice worksheet as a homework assignment if you wish.

 Worksheet Answer Keys

-This lesson includes answer keys for the activity worksheet and practice worksheet.
-The answers may vary for both of these worksheets.
-For the activity worksheet, students may have chosen to include slightly different events or different descriptions of the events on their timelines.
-For the practice worksheet, students may write different ways that each development made life easier.
-You can use your best judgement, in addition to the options provided on the answer key, to evaluate this worksheet.
+This lesson includes answer keys for both worksheets.
+The answers may vary for both of these worksheets given the nature of the assignments.
+For the activity worksheet, students may have chosen to include different events or different descriptions of the events on their timelines.
+For the practice worksheet, students may write different ways that each development made life easier, which is objective.
+You can use your best judgement, in addition to the options provided on the answer key, to evaluate the worksheets.
 If you choose to administer the lesson pages to your students via PDF, you will need to save a new file that omits these pages.
 Otherwise, you can simply print out the applicable pages and keep these as reference for yourself when grading assignments.